The Vicious Cycle of Bronchiectasis

-Bronchiectasis moves in a cycle with the potential to cause increasing amounts of damage to airways.
-Untreated, this vicious cycle of infection, inflammation, and injury often results in progressive symptoms and loss of lung function, decreased activity and quality of life, chronic lung infection, and poor pulmonary function tests.
+Bronchiectasis moves in a viciouc cycle with the potential to cause increasing amounts of damage to airways.
+Untreated, this vicious cycle of infection, inflammation, and injury often results in progressive symptoms and loss of lung function, chronic lung infection, poor pulmonary function tests and decreased activity and quality of life.

 Because bronchiectasis is frequently secondary to these other conditions, it can be difficult to diagnose and to determine the proper course of treatment.
 Both doctors and patients must learn to recognize the cycle associated with bronchiectasis so that symptoms may be addressed and additional damage prevented.

 Bronchiectasis progresses according to a cycle first proposed by P. J. Cole and known as Cole’s theory.
 The cycle follows a distinct pattern recognizable by characteristics associated with each phase:

 This cycle continues to repeat itself and compound the damage to lung tissue unless symptoms are properly diagnosed and addressed with a comprehensive treatment plan including bronchial hygiene techniques such as Airway Clearance Therapy.
 Since bronchiectasis is often associated with conditions like COPD and cystic fibrosis, testing patients with these diseases for lung problems should be a top priority for physicians.